dpl5196/Getting_and_Cleaning_Data/README.txt

 * In RStudio: setwd("C:/Cousera/UCI HAR Dataset/”), followed by: source("run_analysis.R")

-* Use data <- read.table("data_set_with_the_averages.txt") to read the data.
-It is 180x68 because there are 30 subjects and 6 activities, thus "for each activity and each subject" means 30 *
+* Use data <- read.table("data_with_averages.txt") to read the data.
+It is 180x68 because there are 30 subjects and 6 activities, thus "for each activity and each subject" means 30 * 6 = 180 rows.